AX-MMD/kk-plap-generator/README.md

 ___
 > In CharaStudio

-(If you already have interpolables in Timeline for your sound folders, delete them)
+(If you already have interpolables in Timeline for your sound components, delete them)

-For each of your sound folders in your workspace:
+For each of your sound components in your workspace:
 * Click the folder to highlight it.
 * In Timeline -> Single Files, load the corresponding name.